Frequently Asked Questions

 No, you must attend an accredited medical school located in one of the 50 United States, the District of Columbia, or Puerto Rico, in order to be eligible to become an NMF scholar.

 Yes, all applicants are required to provide proof of citizenship or current Deferred Action for Childhood Arrival (DACA) status.
+Permanent Residents and Green Card holders are also eligible and must provide their Green Card or passport stamp and a state-issued ID.

 All applicants are required to provide proof of citizenship.
 A US birth certificate or a current US passport, a copy of your USCIS certificate of naturalization, or a voter’s registration card (accompanied by a picture ID) are acceptable forms of proof of citizenship.
-If you have Deferred Action for Childhood Arrival (DACA) status, then a current letter of status confirmation is acceptable.

 Recommendation Letters